Are you orchestrating a masterpiece or a one-person show?

-The questions became specific, his attention to my every word was at the highest of levels, and he started bringing me specific challenges he was facing for my opinion, advice and guidance.
+The questions became more specific, his attention to my every word was at the highest level, and he started bringing me specific challenges he was facing for my opinion, advice, and guidance.

-It was only days later that he put “two and two” together, and realized I had a LOT to offer, and he wanted to bring me in “officially” for consulting.
-Up until then, as much as I knew my time was valuable and I should “advise” for free, business is my passion and I just can’t help it sometimes 😉
+It was only days later that he put two and two together, and realized I had a LOT to offer, and he wanted to bring me in “officially” for consulting.
+Up until then, as much as I knew my time was valuable and I shouldn’t “advise” for free, business is my passion and I just can’t help it sometimes 😉

 Of course, being a large company with multiple locations, he had an in-house marketing director that he wanted me to interact with and coach.

 I started to realize he wasn’t sure what to do.
-Does he listen to his staff?
+Should he listen to his staff?
 Continue on the path they were going?
 I mean, business WAS good.

 I looked at him square in the eyes and said…